 I’d say all in all, this is exciting.
 Especially because the Nima shows a lot of promise for future consumer products that may be able to test for multiple allergens at once.
 Because it would be so wonderful to know that everyone in the family can always come to the table.

-Visit the Nima website to read more about this food-allergy testing device which screens for peanut or gluten proteins in food.
+Visit the Nima Partners website (formerly Nima Sensor) to read more about this food-allergy testing device which screens for gluten proteins in food.
 You can purchase the starter kit on the site, as well as additional capsules.
+The original Nima peanut tester, which CME tried, still has units available solely through Amazon and shipping via RSR Partners, a technology wholesaler of Ohio.